-Blueberry Muffins – One bowl recipe with minimal ingredients and made with sweet blueberries.
-Sweet and delicious to enjoy anytime.
+These Blueberry Muffins are a one-bowl recipe with minimal ingredients and made with healthy blueberries.
+Soft, flavorful, and delicious enough to enjoy anytime.

 These muffins are so easy to make and a basic recipe, so if you are not a fan of blueberries, then feel free to substitute another fruit that you would prefer.